North–South Expressway Northern Route: Juru-Jalan Duta Toll Plazas

-Maximum rates from the first toll plaza and the last of the route is shown below:

 Services

 Emergency assistance and information services

 Orange emergency telephones/callboxes are located every two kilometres along the entire expressway, as with every other expressway in the PLUS expressway network.
 Alternatively, commuters may dial the toll-free number 1 800 88 0000 on their mobile phones.
 Both will connect to the PLUS traffic monitoring centre in Subang where commuters may request for traffic information or roadside assistance.
 The highway patrol and roadside assistance teams are known as PLUSRonda.
 They provide free first responder services including small fixes for broken down vehicles, towing and also act as traffic police when there is an incident.
 They are also given auxiliary police powers.

 PLUS also provides traffic information to commuters through variable-message signs located on some sections of the expressway, and on Twitter @plustrafik in Malay.
 Major radio stations in Peninsular Malaysia also broadcast traffic updates for the expressway.

 Rest areas

 The North–South Expressway northern route has 12 full rest areas (which includes one overhead bridge restaurant), 23 laybys and one vista point (scenic area) total along both directions of the expressway.
 Every rest area and layby includes, as a bare minimum, car parks and public toilets.
 Most laybys also include public telephones and a small rest hut.
 Depending on location, laybys can also include petrol stations, a surau, and rarely, food courts, independently operated restaurants as well as automated teller machines.
 Full rest and service areas have all of the above services and are much larger, so they can accommodate more services.
 Several rest areas also have small inns, and most have complimentary Wi-Fi services.
 Vista points only have car parks and is meant for commuters to enjoy the scenery at that location.
 Laybys are found every 25 to 50 kilometres, while full rest areas are found every 80 to 100 kilometres.
 The only vista point on this expressway is in Ipoh.